sofiamoniz/SPIMI/README.md

 - **Vartan Benohanian** - *ID:* 27492049

+## Report

+A project report showcasing a more detailed description of the project is available [here](Project%20Report.pdf).

+The Expectations of Originality form is available [here](Expectations%20of%20Originality.pdf).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.